 - Get your –Enhanced Police Information Check online in less than 24 hours share directly with CurlON or NOCA – $25.00

 The Rule of Two means that a coach (non-familial adult) is never alone or out of sight with a child.

-Two NCCP Trained or certified coaches should always be present with an athlete, especially a minor athlete, when in a potentially vulnerable situation such as in a locker room or a meeting room.
-All one-on-one interactions between a coach and an athlete must take place within earshot and in view of the second coach except for medical emergencies.
+- Two NCCP Trained or certified coaches should always be present with an athlete, especially a minor athlete, when in a potentially vulnerable situation such as in a locker room or a meeting room.

 Curling Centres should ensure all coaches (paid or volunteer), staff, board members, parents and persons in authority are aware of the Rule of Two and make every effort to follow it.

 It is intended to be a common sense best practice to protect both the athlete and the adult.
 It is a best practice which has been followed for many years by organizations such as Boy Scouts/Girl Guides, Special Olympics.

 Curling Canada, Ontario Curling Council, CurlON, Northern Ontario Curling Association has created a RESPONSIBLE COACHING MOVEMENT POSTER for you to help educate your members, coaches, staff, board of directors.